-For many years, industries used asbestos for a wide range of uses and applications.
-The inert material became a valuable asset in the field of industrial chemistry.
+For many years, many industries used asbestos for a wide range of uses and applications.
 Asbestos is resistant to extreme temperatures and most chemicals.
-It does not evaporate into the air, nor dissolve in water.
+It does not evaporate into the air nor dissolve in water.
 It has no smell or odor and does not migrate through soil.
 In short, it appeared to be a wondrous material with limitless practical uses.
-However, as the research began to show the dangers of inhaling asbestos fibers on the job site, it became clear that there were many employees working in industries at risk for asbestos exposure.
+However, as the research began to show the dangers of inhaling asbestos fibers on the job site, it became clear that many employees were working in industries at risk for asbestos exposure.

 Industries at Risk for Asbestos Exposure Initially Ignored Inherent Dangers

-Naturally, asbestos miners were at the greatest risk, working with the material on a regular basis.
+Naturally, asbestos miners were at the greatest risk, as they were working directly with the material on a regular basis.
 But there were many jobs where workers were not even aware they were being exposed to asbestos fibers, whether they knew of the dangers or not.
 Initially, there were no warnings, regulations, or precautions taken, meaning workers were inhaling the hazardous material freely and without reservation.

-As the safety standards improved late in the 20th century, the threat remained and industrial workers continued to be put at dangerous risk, even as that risk became clear to business owners and operators.
-A long paper trail exposed industry executives’ wrongdoing and asbestos attorneys like those at Cooney & Conway, LLP. have been fighting to ensure the voices of those workers harmed and the families so many of them have left behind are heard and compensated.
+As the safety standards improved late in the 20th century, the threat remained.
+Industrial workers continued to be at risk, even as that became clear to business owners and operators.
+A lengthy paper trail exposed industry executives’ wrongdoing.
+Asbestos attorneys like those at Cooney & Conway, LLP. have been fighting to ensure the voices of those workers harmed and the families so many of them have left behind are heard and compensated.

 Top 10 Industries at Risk for Asbestos Exposure

-There are some industries that also risk asbestos exposure and are not commonly thought about when it comes to asbestos.
-While the exposure is not as high as in some industries, the exposure is still significant enough to cause health concerns and even mesothelioma deaths.
-The use of asbestos, unfortunately, has reached a variety of different industries that are still prominent today.
-Below are industries and jobs that have some exposure to asbestos over the years and should be assessed by an asbestos litigation specialist right away.
+The use of asbestos reached various trades that are still prominent today.
+Below are industries and jobs that have had some exposure to asbestos over the years and should be assessed by an asbestos litigation specialist right away.

 - Construction: Asbestos was widely used in many aspects of the construction process.
 Employees working with insulation or pipe fitting are most at risk, including drywall installers, electricians, insulators, plumbers, pipefitters, boilermakers, and brick masons.